AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/books/tashas-cauldron-of-everything/6-credits.md

 > [!gallery]
 > ![On the Cover: Spellbook in...](Інструменти%20ДМ/CLI/books/tashas-cauldron-of-everything/img/credits2.webp#gallery "On the Cover: Spellbook in hand, the wizard Tasha casts a spell on a brew bubbling in her magic cauldron, in this painting by Magali Villeneuve.")
 > ![On the Alt-Cover: Artist W...](Інструменти%20ДМ/CLI/books/tashas-cauldron-of-everything/img/credits3.webp#gallery "On the Alt-Cover: Artist Wylie Beckert shows Tasha conjuring images of her past and future, wielding an incantation taught by her mother, Baba Yaga, while the abyssal lord Graz'zt looks on.")

+> [!note]
+> Disclaimer: Contained herein are the observations of the archmage Tasha.
+Later known as the Witch Queen and then Iggwilv, she is one of the greatest wizards in the history of the multiverse.
+We fear there is an incantation hidden within these notes and have therefore bound this tome with powerful wards.
+If you are reading this, the first ward has already been broken!
+If you dare read any further, we cannot guarantee the safety of your soul or that you won't open a portal to another plane of existence.
+If a portal does appear, pray that nothing worse than Tasha's mother Baba Yaga appears.
+And if the mother of hags arrives, be sure to offer only praises of her daughter.
+Or offer muffins.
+She loves muffins.